DHTMLX/gantt-docs/data/api/gantt_onlightboxbutton_event.md

 @params:
 - css	string	the name of the CSS class applied to the button
 - node	HTMLElement	 an HTML element of the clicked button
-- e		event	 a native 'click' event object
+- e		Event	 a native 'click' event object

 @example:
 gantt.attachEvent("onLightboxButton", function (css, node, e){